pretix/pretix-docs/docs/tutorial/event.md

     The short form may only contain letters, numbers, dots and dashes. __It may not contain spaces.__ It may not contain special characters.
 Spaces and special characters would render the URL invalid.

 You also have to pick a start time and a currency for your event.

-All other fields on this page are optional and can be filled out later.
+An optional step on this page is choosing a location for your event.
+Your input into the "location" field will be used to search OpenStreetMap for that location.
+If the location can be found, the "geo coordinates" fields will be filled out automatically and the map preview will center on that location.
+If no results can be found for your input, you can manually drag the marker on the map to your event location.
+This will automatically update the "geo coordinates" fields.
+Alternatively, you can go to  [OpenStreetMap.org](https://www.openstreetmap.org), use the more advanced search function there to find your location, and then copy the address over to the "location" field.

+This page also allows you to set a sales tax rate for your event.
+If the taxation laws that apply to your event can be covered by a single percentage rule, you can enter that percentage here.
+If your tax situation is more complicated, you can set specific rules __after__ event creation is finished by navigating to [Your Event] → "Settings" → "Tax rules".

+{% include "warning-tax.md" %}

 ![Screenshot of page titled "Create new Event–Step 3", showing an infobox saying 'Please make sure to review all settings extensively.
 You will probably still need to change some settings manually, e.g. date and time settings and texts that contain the event name' and the option to import settings from a previously created event.](../../assets/screens/event/create-event3.png "Create new event step 3 screenshot" )